-In the case of rounded rectangles, you can change the rounding of the corners.
+In the case of rounded rectangles, you can additionally change the rounding of the corners.
 To do this, select the rectangle.
-Yellow triangles will then appear at its corners.
-By dragging one of these triangles you can change the rounding accordingly.
+A yellow handle will then appear at one of its corners.
+By dragging this handle you can change the rounding accordingly.